dymodi/dymodi.github.io/Research/Literature-Reviews/Sensing/Calibration-Related-Works.md

 **Individual Papers**

-* A Self-Calibrating Distributed Acoustic Sensing Platform, *SenSys06*
-  * Taxonomy: One-hop, acoustic system, determined interaction
-  * Assumptions: Sensor can hear each other.
-  * Use chirp signal to communicate with neighbor nodes and calibrate own position.
 * CaliBree: A Self-calibration System for Mobile Sensor Networks, *ICDCS08*
-  * Taxonomy: One-hop, mobile sensing system, opportunistic interaction
+  * Taxonomy: Reference based, One-hop, mobile sensing system, opportunistic interaction
   * Assumption: Opportunistic rendezvous
 * Collaborative calibration, *IPSN2012*
-  * Taxonomy: One-hop, mobile sensing system, opportunistic interaction, signal level
+  * Taxonomy: Reference based, One-hop, mobile sensing system, opportunistic interaction, signal level
   * Assumptions: (1) Sensor can communication with each other; (2) Drifts are independent and grows with time; (3) Known reference sensor in the system;
   * The main idea is that interactions among sensors can be used to adjust their calibration functions and error estimates.
-* System-Level Calibration for Data Fusion in Wireless Sensor Networks, *TOSN13*
-  * Taxonomy: mechanical sensing model+data fusion, system level, mobile sensing
 * Multi-Hop, *IPSN2015*
-  * Taxonomy: Multi-hop, signal level
+  * Taxonomy: Reference based, Multi-hop, signal level
   * Assumption: (1) Known reference sensor in the system;
   * Based on the fact that temporally and spatially close measurements of different sensors measuring the same phenomenon are similar.
 A rendezvous connection graph is built.
+* Multihop Calibration for Mobile Sensing, *INFOCOM17*
+  * Taxonomy: Reference based, Multi-hop,
+  * This paper mainly solve the reference deployment problem
 * COTS WiFi, *SenSys2017*
-  * Taxonomy: Motion detection, signal level
+  * Taxonomy: Mechanical (Model) based, Motion detection, signal level
   * Only process phase noise.
 * You are sensing, but are you biased? *IMWUT2018*
-  * Taxonomy: mobile sensing system, data level, machine learning
+  * Taxonomy: Mechanical (Model) based, mobile sensing system, data level, machine learning
   * Only consider accelerometer and gyroscope, because the opportunity comes from the fact that no extra force when in stationary state, hence only motion related sensor can be calibrated in this way.

+**Appendix: Not Mobile Sensing Calibration**

+The key difference between mobile sensing calibration and static sensing calibration is that in mobile sensing, sensors move around hence ...

+* A Self-Calibrating Distributed Acoustic Sensing Platform, *SenSys06*
+  - ![This is **not** mobile sensing]!
+  - Taxonomy: Reference based, One-hop, acoustic system, determined interaction
+  - Assumptions: Sensor can hear each other.
+  - Use chirp signal to communicate with neighbor nodes and calibrate own position.
+* System-Level Calibration for Data Fusion in Wireless Sensor Networks, *TOSN13*
+  - ![This is **not** mobile sensing]!
+  - Taxonomy: Mechanical (Model) based, local mechanical sensing model+ system data fusion, system level